rakeshsankhla7733/Video-Editing-Portfolio/README.md

 - [Contact](#contact)

 ## Introduction
-"My name is Rakesh Sankhla, and I am from Makrana, Rajasthan.
+My name is Rakesh Sankhla, and I am from Makrana, Rajasthan.
 I graduated with a B.A. from Apex College, Makrana, in 2022.
 Afterward, I completed a certification course in Data Science from Internshala.
 Alongside my studies, I have been working as a freelance video editor.

 I am a passionate video editor with 3 years and 6 months of experience in creating compelling visual content.
 My expertise covers various genres, including highlight videos, gaming videos, traditional videos, and thumbnails.
-This repository showcases my work, reflecting my commitment to producing high-quality videos that engage and resonate with audiences."
+This repository showcases my work, reflecting my commitment to producing high-quality videos that engage and resonate with audiences.

 ## Skills & Tools